input-output-hk/partner-chains-smart-contracts/docs/SIPs/10-GeneralDataBridge.md

        }
 ```

-We will introduce a new token we call `SidechainMessageToken`.
+We will now define `SidechainMessageToken`.
 This token will
 prove that the data was claimed with a sidechain certificate.

 The workflow of claiming will be identical to claiming of FUEL tokens: a user
-has to use a Merkle proof, and it will mint `SidechainMessageToken`.
+has to use a Merkle proof (with its corresponding `MerkleTreeEntry`) to mint `SidechainMessageToken`.

 Minting verifies the following:
-- Merkle proof is valid for the given `MerkleTreeEntry`
+- Merkle proof is valid for the given `MerkleTreeEntry`.
-- output with own minted token includes `PostBoxValidatorDatum` datum
+- There is a transaction output with the minted `SidechainMessageToken` that has as datum `PostBoxValidatorDatum` at address `targetAddress`.
-- output with own minted token is sent to `targetAddress`
-- if the payload is `FullMessage(data)` then `tokenName = blake2b(data)`,
+- If the payload is `FullMessage(data)` then the minted `SidechainMessageToken` must satisfy `tokenName = blake2b(data)`.
-  if `HashedMessage(dataHash)` then `tokenName = dataHash`
+  Otherwise, if the payload is `HashedMessage(dataHash)` then the minted `SidechainMessageToken` must satisfy `tokenName = dataHash`.
 - `sender` field in `PostBoxValidatorDatum` is the same as the parameter of the
-  current minting policy (own SidechainRef)
+  current minting policy (own SidechainRef).
-- (optional) exactly one item is added to the Distributed Set
+- (optional) `blake2b(cbor(merkleProof, previousMerkleRoot))` is added to the Distributed Set.
+- The minted `SidechainMessageToken` is unique.

-Note: as security assumption on data tokens are not so strict, we decided
+Note: as security assumptions on data tokens are not so strict, we decided
 that verifying uniqueness of the redeemed data token is not a requirement.
 Reducing this verification step will lower transaction fees.
 A dApp developer
 could use conventional web techniques, such as idempotency keys, to make sure